 With the introduction in April 2016 of the personal savings allowance (PSA), meaning interest is now paid tax-free, some people hoped that they'd see an increase in the reward amounts paid to them.

-However, these payments don't count as savings income for tax purposes and instead are classed as either 'annual' or 'miscellaneous' payments.
-This means that the rewards don't count towards your PSA, and they're still liable to be taxed.
+But these payments don't count as savings income for tax purposes and instead are classed as 'annual' or 'miscellaneous' payments.
+This means the rewards don't count towards your PSA, and they're still liable to be taxed.